NorESMhub/NorESM/doc/configurations/ensemble_runs.rst

 ===================
 **How to run several members at once**

 Running several ensemble members in a single model experiment (case) is possible using the built-in **multi-instance component functionality**.
-This allows you to run multiple component instances under one model excecutable.
+This allows you to run multiple component instances under one model executable.

 Creating an ensemble experiment:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^